-

 The sibling quarrel continued when Linus plopped himself on a sofa, with his head resting on his right hand, by now regretting talking back to the feisty Lucy, who did not let up: “You think that being average is enough, don’t you?”
 As Linus walked away Lucy screamed after him, with hands thrown up: “Well, it isn’t!
 What shape would the world be in today if everyone settled for being average?”
 Finally, Linus turned to ambush a speechless Lucy: “What shape is the world in today?”

-Amaziah was the eight king of the southern Judah, the fourth good king of Judah and the son of Joash, the good king who died an ignoble death after defeat by the Syrians.
+Amaziah was the most mediocre, insubordinate and ungrateful among the eight good kings of Judah.
+He was the ninth king of the southern Judah, the fourth good king of Judah and the son of Joash, the good king who died an ignoble death after defeat by the Syrians.
 Joash’s officials conspired against him and killed the king for murdering the prophet son of likable high priest Jehoiada (2 Chron 24:25).
 Against this backdrop Amaziah succeeded his father on the throne.
-The new king started on the right track when he set aside the nightmare of his father’s death and put to rest the circumstances behind his father’s murder.
-Other than that, he was not known for the rest of his years as anything but mediocre.
+The new king started on the right track when he set aside the nightmare of his father’s death and put behind him the thought of avenging Joash.
+Other than that, he was not known for the rest of his years for anything but below average.

 What makes a person average or acceptable in the eyes of the Lord?
-How do we move from being an average or second-rate or even irrelevant to excellent or first class and inspirational person in life and existence?
+How do we move from being average, second-rate or even irrelevant to excellent, first class and inspirational in life and conduct?

 Be Clear, Not Confused, About Your Commitment

-One of the things he did well when he ascended the throne was to put his father’s murderers to death but spared the innocent of death.
-He did not cause needless bloodshed, spill innocent blood, or erase a family.
-His fostered a lot of goodwill, put many people at ease, and make his kingly transition smooth.
+One of the things Amaziah did well when he ascended the throne was to put his father’s murderers to death but spared the innocent of death.
+He did not cause needless bloodshed, spill innocent blood or erase a family.
+This fostered a lot of goodwill, put many people at ease, and make his kingly transition smooth.